ShoYamanishi/iOSRecorderWithVUMeter/README.md

   To demonstrate realtime audio sampling, I have implemented a nice realistic VU meter with OpenGL whose hand moves according to a physical model.
-On my iPhone 6+/iOS 12.0, the audio render callback is called quite regularly at around 50 Hz (1024 samples @48000 sample rate for the front internal mic).
+On my iPhone 6+/iOS 12.0, the audio render callback is called quite regularly at around 50 Hz (1024 samples @48000 sample rate for the front internal mic), which is close to the frame rate.
+At that rate, the current RMS is calculated and the indicator gets updated.
-It is moves at the OpenGL frame rate but the current energy info gets updated at the rate of the AudioUnit callbacks, which is
 The VU meter is implemented as a UIView in VUMeterViewGL.{h.m} with accompanying texture PNG file and the two tiny shaders.